 Juneau Yacht Charters

 Juneau is surrounded by stunning natural beauty.
 From the Mendenhall Glacier, located just 10 miles from downtown, to nearby Auke Bay, a haven for humpback whales and orcas, the capital city offers yacht charter guests a number of one-of-a-kind experiences, by land and sea.
 Glacier tours and whale watching trips are must-dos, while the city itself offers plenty of land-based adventures from gourmet dining to ziplining.
-In other words, Juneau offers yacht charter guests the ultimate in adventure.
+In other words, the Juneau yacht charters offer the ultimate in adventure.

 Juneau Yacht Charters: When to Go